-Mark Frost has been in ministry for 45 years, 34 of which were spent with a single congregation, the Trenton Church of Christ in suburban Detroit.
+Mark Frost has been in ministry for 50 years, 34 of which were spent with a single congregation, the Trenton Church of Christ in suburban Detroit.
 He also served as an elder at the Trenton church for eight years.
 Mark led the Trenton church through a period of long-term, sustained growth.
 He facilitated the transition from a ministry staff of one to a staff of four ministers and helped transform the leadership structure to make best use of the gifts of the multiple staff.
 Mark also began a small-group ministry and a Celebrate Recovery ministry at the Trenton church.

-Mark has served as an adjunct instructor at Rochester College and as president of the board of Michigan Christian Youth Camp.
+Mark has served as an adjunct instructor at Rochester University and as president of the board of Michigan Christian Youth Camp.
 He has contributed articles to several brotherhood publications and has had several sermons published in the Rochester College Preaching Series.

 Mark and his wife Niki were married in December, 2013.
 Both of them were widowed after long-term first marriages and are thankful to God for His grace in bringing them together.
-Between them, Mark and Niki have three grown children and seven grandchildren.
+Mark and Niki have three grown children and seven grandchildren.
 They enjoy hiking, cycling, and travel.